 You can now see the 3D shape has been formed: this will be the block we will use as the main area of our building.

 From this central block, we can use the three vanishing points to add attached blocks that will form the other sections of the building.

 The three vanishing points can now be used to add details such as windows and doors to the structure.

 It is best to do one side at a time.
-Use the opposite vanishing point to create the indents for the windows.
+Use the opposite vanishing point to create the window recesses.

 Repeat the process to add windows and doors to the left-facing sides of the building.

 Erase your guidelines and you can see the basic structure of your building completed.

 Now your building is complete, use the three vanishing points to add detail to the drawing.
 Think about the building's surrounding and finish.

 Erase the guidelines and vanishing points and you are left with the finished outline ready to be shaded.

 Shading emphasises the perspective even more.
 Imagine a source of light to the right-hand side and shade all of the left-facing walls darker as if they are in shadow.